-In 2011, Valve created The International, which became the mecca for Dota 2 fans and players.
+In 2011, Valve launched The International, which became the be-all and end-all tournament for Dota 2 teams, players, and fans.

-The International is always bound to produce iconic moments because it features the best Dota 2 players in the entire world who want to be remembered as legends.
+The International is always bound to produce iconic moments because it features the best players in the entire world who desire to be remembered as legends.

 Every single TI tournament has pushed teams to the very edge, which produced the best plays and most unforgettable moments in esports history.
 From unbelievable comebacks, individual outplays, and perfectly executed wombo-combos, The International always leaves us in awe.